Deadline at Dawn: Plot

 Sleepy Parsons, a blind piano player, arrives at the apartment of his ex-wife Edna Bartelli, who owes him $1,400.
 She checks her purse, but discovers it is missing.
 She immediately believes a U.S. Navy sailor has it.
 Nearby a newsstand in New York City, Alex Winkley wakes up with a hazy memory having been drinking the night before, and discovers the cash in his pocket.
 With seven hours left before he departs for duty, Alex approaches June Goffe, a dance hall girl, at a night club.
 They dance, and she brings Alex to her apartment.

 Before he leaves June's apartment, Alex learns June's mother lives in Norfolk, Virginia, which is nearby a naval base where Alex is stationed.
 He hands her some of the money to support her, explaining he had stolen it after fixing Edna's radio at her apartment.
 June convinces Alex to return the money, only for him to discover that Edna is dead.

 There, June suspects Alex of having murdered Edna, but he claims his innocence.
 Outside the apartment, Babe Dooley, one of Edna's past lovers, cries out for her until he leaves.
 They suspect a man had killed Edna by strangulation, and although June is at first reluctant, she and Alex decide to retrace the killer's steps.
 They learn hours ago, a blonde woman with a limp had rushed into a cab.
 June learns from a cab driver he had driven the blonde downtown, while Alex follows a distraught man.
-Alex evidently learns that the man raced off because his cat was choking and orders his taxi back to Edna's.
+Alex eventually learns that the man raced off because his cat was choking and orders his taxi back to Edna's.